Ottawa, May 4, 2022

-2. The Canadian International Trade Tribunal (CITT), in its decision in AMD Ritmed v. the President of the Canada Border Services Agency (AP-2014-013-/015) established that a hospital environment is a “noxious atmosphere” as many serious and even life-threatening types of infection are present in a hospital setting.
+3. The Canadian International Trade Tribunal (CITT), in its decision in AMD Ritmed Inc. v. the President of the Canada Border Services Agency (AP-2014-013-/015) (referred as AMD Ritmed in this memorandum) established that a hospital falls within the term “noxious atmosphere” as many serious and even life-threatening types of infection are present in a hospital setting.

 - Medical or health care environments (e.g., hospitals, doctor’s offices, dental offices, environments to which emergency response teams or first responders are deployed, residential care homes, long term care institutional facilities, medical and veterinary clinics) which can be contaminated with microorganisms that are considered harmful to human health; or

 - Potentially life-threatening, environments (e.g., radioactive atmospheres, bio-safety containment level 4 laboratories) that legally require specific protective apparel to be worn, as well as injurious to health and/or fatally suspended airborne particle environments, such as building sites where asbestos is being installed or removed, and areas where sulfur dioxide gas, or vaporized sulphuric acid, are present.

 8. The noxious substance or contaminant may be in the air, in a gas, in a liquid/fluid, on/in a surface/object, or in an infected host organism (e.g., human, plant or animal).